gitRalle/CLI/README.md

 # CLI
 java-library
 ## About
-This java library uses the java reflection api to enable you to easily create a functional command-line-interface.
+This java library uses the java reflection api to enable you to quickly and easily create a functional command-line-interface.
-Annotate any methods you need accessed at runtime through the supply of some user input through a console with the proper annotations, and when built will be processed and placed in map for easily retrieval.
+Annotate any methods you need accessed at runtime through the supply of some user input through a console with the proper annotations, and when built will be processed and placed in map for easy retrieval and invocation.

 Look at [Sample](#sample) for examples on how to annotate your elements.